 Throughout my career, I’ve had the privilege of serving as a teacher, Assistant Principal, and Principal, as well as a professional development leader for the Regional Office of Education.
 One of the most formative experiences of my life was serving in the Peace Corps as a teacher in Cameroon, Africa, shortly after graduating college.

-When I’m not at school, I enjoy spending time with family and friends, attending live music events, traveling, and participating in service through the Rotary Club.
+I am especially proud to be the mother of two adult sons, Patrick and Quinn.
+I’m also the “grandmeow” to their cats, Greg, Jerry, and Luna.
+When I’m not at school, I enjoy spending time with family and friends, attending live music events, and traveling.

 Pope John XXIII School is truly a joyful and faith-filled place to learn and grow.
 Our strong academic program is tailored to support each student’s individual strengths and challenges.
 We are a welcoming and inclusive community, supported by the vibrant faith life of our parish and the leadership of our Pastor, Fr.
 Jean-Philippe Lokpo.
 I am deeply grateful to work alongside our dedicated faculty and staff, and to partner with families in helping every student thrive.